mattermost/docs/source/deployment/enterprise-deployment-guide.rst

 When migrating from an existing solution it is important to plan ahead.
 We recommend starting with a small dataset - limited users and content - to reduce the time spent debugging and ensuring all fields are imported correctly, before taking on a major import.

-We provide our customers with easy to use migration solutions for many scenarios:
+We provide our customers with easy to use migration solutions for many scenarios, as listed below.
+Moreover, if you are looking for specific guidance and best practices on how to migrate your legacy system to Mattermost, reach out to our Trusted Partner for system migration, `BrightScout <http://www.brightscout.com/>`_, who has successfully migrated several customers from legacy systems to Mattermost, including a `U.S. federal agency <https://mattermost.com/blog/u-s-federal-agency-migrates-from-jabber-to-mattermost-the-open-source-way/>`_

 - Mattermost - Migrating from Mattermost Team Edition is common and only requires you to `upgrade to the most recent Enterprise Edition <https://docs.mattermost.com/administration/upgrade.html#upgrading-team-edition-to-enterprise-edition>`_ and add your license key.
 - Slack - There is support for two methods of importing data from Slack.